LukeTheDuke26/Disaster-Response-Pipeline/README.md

 Thanks to Udacity and Figure Eight for the dataset and the opportunity to work on this project.
 Feel free to use the code provided that you give credits/mention this repo.

 ---

-This is a comprehensive README.md for your project.
-You can copy and paste this directly into your repository's README.md file.